ShazibRahman/cp/1nov/README.md

 ### A simple text editor

 in order to solve the question we need two things first the current strings and second one a stack for saving the previous strings
-> we must use a stack to save the past strings we can't acheive this by just using a string var for storing past string becuaase it stores just one past string but need all for undo functios
+> we must use a stack to save the past strings we can't acheive this by just using a string var  becuaase it stores just one past strings but need all the past strings for multiple  undo functions

 ```python
 n=int(input())